scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 shown in Figure :ref:`adaptive-gains`.

 Adaptively collecting large-scale datasets is challenging and time-consuming.
-Large datasets such as ImageNet are collected `passively` using existing crowdsourcing systems and require millions of human responses :cite:`deng2009imagenet`.
 As such, most experiments on adaptive sampling algorithms are simulations that use these passively collected datasets.
 These simulations do not address the practical issues faced in crowdsourcing: adaptive algorithm response time, human fatigue and differing label quality among humans.

 Arguably, some of the deepest insights and greatest innovations have come through experimentation.
 This is only possible if adaptive data